HL7/davinci-pas/input/pagecontent/conformance.md

 For PA client Systems, the following rules hold:

-* §conf-9^client:PA client Systems *SHALL* be able to send any element that is marked as Must Support *if data exists and is relevant to any authorization requests that they are capable of making*.§
+* §conf-9^client:PA Client Systems **SHALL** be able to send any element that is marked as Must Support *if data exists and is relevant to any authorization requests that they are capable of making*.§
 * §conf-10^client:PA Client Systems **SHALL** be capable of receiving all data elements that are marked as Must Support on the Claim Response and the Claim Inquiry Response.§
 * §conf-11^client:PA Client Systems **SHALL NOT** generate an error or cause the application to fail when receiving any data element that is marked as Must Support.§
 * §conf-12^client:PA Client Systems **SHOULD NOT** send any data elements that are not marked as Must Support.§
-* §conf-13^client:PA Client Systems *SHALL* make any elements that are marked as Must Support and received in a response available to the appropriate users or leverage the data within their authorization workflow as necessary.
+* §conf-13^client:PA Client Systems **SHALL** make any elements that are marked as Must Support and received in a response available to the appropriate users or leverage the data within their authorization workflow as necessary.§
 </div>

 <div class="new-content"  markdown="1">